renderedtext/semaphore-docs-new/source/docs/insights/interpreting-insights-data.md

 You can choose the framework for which you want to see the report from the Insights page.
-For example, if you want to see which Cucumber files are the slowest in your test suite, if you follow the **Cucumber** link, you will see a table similar to the one in the screenshot below..
+For example, if you want to see which Cucumber files are the slowest in your test suite, if you follow the **Cucumber** link, you will see a table similar to the one in the screenshot below.

 <img src="/docs/assets/img/insights/cucumber_table.png" alt="Cucumber
 table" class="img-responsive img-bordered">